Start9Labs/documentation/site/source/developer-docs/specification/checklist.rst

   :depth: 2
   :local:

-This guide outlines a checklist of steps to complete in order to package a service for embassyOS.
+This guide outlines a checklist of steps to complete in order to package a service for StartOS.
 For a more in depth example, visit the :ref:`build your first package <service-packaging>` guide.

 Packaging
 ---------